Relm4/book/src/component_macro_reference.md

 }
 ```

-If another method is needed to assign a child, you can call that method instead:
+If another method is needed to assign a child, you can call it instead like this:

 ```rust,ignore
 gtk::Box {